Hau Wong

 Hau Wong or Hou Wang (侯王 (Hóu Wáng, hau4 wong4)) is a title that can be translated as "Prince Marquis" or "Holy Marquis".
 It is not any one person's name.
-Hau Wong refers usually to Yeung Leung-jit (楊亮節 (杨亮节, joeng4 loeng6 zit3, Yáng Liàngjiē)), a loyal and courageous general.
-Despite his failing health, he remained in the army to protect the last emperor of the Southern Song dynasty when he took refuge southwards in Kowloon.
+Hau Wong refers usually to Yeung Leung-jit (楊亮節 (杨亮节, joeng4 loeng6 zit3, Yáng Liàngjiē)), also referred to as Yeung Hau (楊王 (Marquis Yeung)).
+While in failing health he remained in the army to protect the last emperor of the Southern Song dynasty when he went with to take refuge in Kowloon.

 Temples in Hong Kong

 There are several temples dedicated to Hau Wong in Hong Kong, including six temples in Yuen Long.
-These temples can be named Hau Wong Temple (侯王廟) or Yeung Hau Temple (楊侯古廟).
 The table provides a partial list of these temples.

 Note 1: A territory-wide grade reassessment of historic buildings is ongoing.
 The grades listed in the table are based on these updates (8 June 2023).
 The temples with a "Not listed" status in the table below are not graded and do not appear in the list of historic buildings considered for grading.

 Note 2: While most probably incomplete, this list is tentatively exhaustive.